 Business Pleads Guilty to Defrauding TCEQ Grant Program

-The Texas Emissions Reduction Plan (TERP) is a voluntary incentive program administered by the TCEQ to improve air quality in Texas.
-The TERP program helps Texas meet federal air quality standards by reducing emissions of nitrogen oxide (NOx), which reacts with volatile organic compounds in the presence of sunlight to form ground-level ozone (or smog).
+The Texas Emissions Reduction Plan is a voluntary incentive program administered by the TCEQ to improve air quality in Texas.
+The TERP program helps Texas meet federal air quality standards by reducing emissions of nitrogen oxides (NOx), which reacts with volatile organic compounds in the presence of sunlight to form ground-level ozone (or smog).
 TERP grants help offset the cost of replacing or upgrading older, high-emission trucks and non-road equipment with newer models and engines that have substantially fewer emissions.

 This investigation was conducted by the TCEQ Environmental Crimes Unit, the Texas Parks and Wildlife Environmental Crimes Unit, and the Texas Environmental Enforcement Task Force.
-The case was prosecuted by the Travis County District Attorney’s office.
+The case was prosecuted by the Travis County District Attorney’s Office.